B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/NSStats.rst

     Yersinia enterocolitica             10          1          6344       126383
     ------------------------------------------------------------------------------

-Retrieve the list of schemas for a species and the total number of loci and alleles per schema
+Retrieve the list of schemas for a species and the total number of loci and alleles per schema:

 ::